devenshah/azure-arm-templates/README.md

 - Validate template before deployment
 `az group deployment validate -g $rgName --template-file azuredeploy.json --parameters location=$rgLocation`
 - Deploy template to the group
-`az group deployment create -g $rgName --template-file azuredeploy.json --parameters location=$rgLocation --debug`
+`az group deployment create -g $rgName --template-file azuredeploy.json --parameters location=$rgLocation --parameters parameters.json --debug`
   - `--debug` was added to see logs.
 The logs are available on the portal as well.
-  - `--parameters location=$rgLocation` was added to pass parameters
+  - `--parameters location=$rgLocation` was added to pass parameters.
+  - `--parameters parameters.json` was added to read parameters from the file.
 - Clear down
 `az group delete -n $rgName`